INDIA STOCKS-Indian shares decline on Fed worries; IT, financials fall

 That could weigh on growth in the world's largest economy, from where Indian IT companies get a significant share of their revenue.

-HCL Technologies HCLT.NS, Tech Mahindra TEML.NS and Wipro WIPR.NS, InfosysINFY.NS fell between 1% and 1.5% and were among the top losers on the Nifty index.
+All 10 constituents of the IT index declined, with HCL Technologies HCLT.NS, Tata Consultancy services TCS.NS, Wipro WIPR.NSandInfosysINFY.NS losing between 0.8% and 1.6%.

-Nestle India NEST.NSfell nearly 3% as analysts flagged concerns of volume growth deceleration.
+Nestle India NEST.NSfell 3.19% as analysts flagged concerns of volume growth deceleration.

-On the flip side, Schaeffler India SCHE.NSrose more than 4% after reporting a higher quarterly profit.
+On the flip side, Schaeffler India SCHE.NSrose 4.35% after reporting a higher quarterly profit.

 "While global cues could act as the major trigger for domestic equities in the near-term, the Nifty 50 is likely to remain resilient due to reasonable valuations and India's macro stability," said Narendra Solanki, head of equity research at Anand Rathi Shares and Stock Brokers.